Cooltk63/TK/README.md

             totalModified.add(modifiedRow);
         }

+        // Sort the list based on the serial index at position 8 totalModified.sort(Comparator.comparingInt(o -> Integer.parseInt(o.get(8))));

-        // Printing the final modified list for verification for (List<String> row : totalModified) {
+        // Printing the final modified and sorted list for verification for (List<String> row : totalModified) {
             System.out.println(row);
         }